jahpd/porres_tutorialpd/en/README.md

 # Puredata Tutorial

-Original authors's [work](https://sites.google.com/site/porres/pd) is Alexandre Porres.
-I believe that this is the one of most complete PD tutorial.
-This book hope transpose results in a [WebPD](https://github.com/sebpiq/WebPd) environment.
+Original authors's work is Alexandre Porres.
+I believe that this is the one of most complete PD tutorials made.
+This book "translate" results in a WebPD environment.

+Below, a simple renderized patch in svg (without render with audio).

+{% patch %} /en/01.Introduction/1.Presentation/Hi_1.pd {% endpatch %}

+So, i think i need contributions.